SteviLen420/Two_Source_Interference_Minimal_Simulation/run_20251106_093410/Two_Source_Interference_Manuscript.md

 5. **Accessibility**: The code is designed for cloud execution (Google Colab), making it accessible for educational use without local computational resources.

-This work demonstrates that straightforward numerical methods can provide accurate simulation of classical wave interference phenomena.
+I demonstrate that straightforward numerical methods can provide accurate simulation of classical wave interference phenomena.
 The validated framework serves as both an educational tool and a methodological foundation for more advanced wave propagation studies, including extensions to time-dependent sources, partial coherence, or three-dimensional volume calculations.

-The reproducible Python implementation and clear visualizations make this study a valuable resource for computational physics education.
+The reproducible Python implementation and clear visualizations make this work a valuable resource for computational physics education.
 Students and researchers can directly explore one of classical physics' most fundamental wave phenomena, observing the quantitative agreement between numerical simulation and analytical theory.

 Future extensions could investigate near-field interference effects, time-dependent source modulation, partial coherence effects, or extensions to multiple sources or extended source distributions.
 The computational framework demonstrated here provides a solid foundation for such advanced studies.